 Figure .9.1.1: General message organization example for a plain 5GS NAS message

+The PDU session identity and the procedure transaction identity are only used in messages with extended protocol discriminator 5GS session management.
+Octet 2a with the procedure transaction identity shall only be included in these messages.

 The organization of a security protected 5GS NAS message is illustrated in the example shown in figure 9.1.2.